raganwald-deprecated/homoiconic/2011/11/mockingbirds.md

   	sum_of_nested_list.call(sum_of_nested_list).call([1, [[2,3], [[[4]]]]])
    		#=> 10

 This works, but is annoying.
 Writing our function to take itself as an argument and return a function is one thing, we can fix that, but having our function call itself by name defeats the very purpose of the exercise.
 Let's fix it.
-Firstthing we'll do, let's get rid of `myself.call(myself).call(item)`.
+First thing we'll do, let's get rid of `myself.call(myself).call(item)`.
 We'll use a new parameter, `recurse` (it's the *last* parameter in an homage to callback-oriented programming style).
 We'll pass it `myself.call(myself)`, thus removing `myself.call(myself)` from our inner lambda:

     sum_of_nested_list = lambda do |myself|
       lambda do |arg|